How to Make Coconut Flour | dietplan-101.com

 - Bake at 230°F/110°C (or the lowest temperature of your oven) for 2 hours, or until dry.

-- When the ground pulp has dried, remove from oven and set aside to cool.
+- When the ground pulp has dried, remove it from the oven and set it aside to cool.

 - When cooled, process the dried coconut pulp in batches using a grinder, then sieve with a sifter.

-- Transfer any leftover to a bowl and process the remaining batches.
+- Transfer any leftovers to a bowl and process the remaining batches.

 - Process the leftover and sieve again.